inlieuoffun/inlieuoffun.github.io/README.md

 go install github.com/inlieuoffun/tools/scancast@latest
 ```

 This tool does not require any credentials.
-When you run `scantest`, it will
+When you run `scancast`, it will
 fetch the Acast RSS feed and the ILoF episode log, and print out a summary of
 all the audio episodes listed in the feed whose URLs are not recorded in the
 episode log.
 You can (manually) update the episodes based on this output and